 All Center for Programs in Allied Health students are required to be covered by health insurance during their training.
 VUMC does not offer a student health insurance policy.
-Students may seek out private health care insurance options or enroll via a government health care exchange.
 The student must maintain his/her insurance through his/her tenure in the program and must provide proof of insurance (copy of health insurance card or letter from insurer) during new student orientation to the program and annually while enrolled as a student at VUMC.